ScheintodX/USBHopper/readme.md

 H. Either connect the Tx/Rx LEDS directly to the FT Led pins (jumper closed) or via transistor to the Tx/Rx Lines (jumper open but transistor arrays on the board.)

 K. Not really good termination settings.

+# Config

+The FT232R has many config options.
+Use the "FT_Prog" utility to change pin mappings and maximum power rating.